By Lauren Court (M.S., May 2017)

 The path through various jobs gave her unique experiences, made her a diverse professional in the sport industry, enabled her to think from different perspectives, and gain experience with a wide range of audiences.
 The biggest challenge that she has faced in the sports industry is upper mobility.
 The sport industry has become increasingly competitive, making it harder to find that perfect position, and once you do, you never want to leave.
 This makes the journey more difficult to find the job you desire.

 “It makes you appreciate the grind and makes you aware that people are coming behind you, and you think about how you can nurture and help those that come behind you.”

 When asked what skill sets Master’s students should have when entering the sport industry, she remarked that multiple skill sets are needed to compete in the industry.

 “It’s about who can grow the business, with social media being a big part of it.
 Everything affects the bottom line, there’s no one particular skill set that you need, but the perfect skill set to have is to be a problem solver and be able to solve any problem that comes your way, being a critical thinker.”

 Deandra has honed her skill set and found herself in a job that she loves, working for an NFL team.
-She attributes her experiences to helping her become the professional she is today.
+She attributes her experiences to help her become the professional she is today.
 Her final advice to the sport administration students today is to “Be open to every opportunity.
-We all have dreams and goals, take a different path and don’t pigeon hole yourself.”
+We all have dreams and goals; take a different path and don’t pigeonhole yourself.”